cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 * How to create a stopwords list
 * Specific tools within Voyant that help us learn about our texts

-### Voyant
-Today, we'll use [Voyant] to explore approaches to computational text analysis.
-Voyant is a

 ### Partner activity
 With the person next to you (or people, since there will be one group of three), explore your texts in Voyant together.
 Discuss: